AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-9-adaptive-randomized-smoothing.md

 allowed input.
 The [series map]({{ '/2026-08-21-neural-network-certification-1-what-are-we-proving/#series-map' | relative_url }})
 now connects two ways to close that gap.

-Deterministic verification propagates sound bounds through a network and uses branch-and-bound when one enclosure is inconclusive.
-Randomized smoothing certifies a vote-based classifier through probability bounds.
-Adaptive methods add one shared obligation: every choice that can affect the prediction—such as a ReLU phase, denoiser, or noise scale—must remain covered by the proof.
+Deterministic verification covers every possible ReLU phase with sound bounds and, when needed, branches.
+Denoised smoothing places a fixed denoiser inside the base mapping covered by the smoothing theorem.
+Input-dependent smoothing adds an adaptive selector, whose local constancy requires its own certificate before the selected noise scale or expert can be used.

 Neural network certification is therefore a discipline of complete coverage.
-The mathematical tools change, while the central question remains: **which allowed inputs and decisions does this argument prove safe?**
+The mathematical tools change, while the central question remains: **which allowed inputs and model behaviors does this argument cover?**